-129. Providers should ensure that students give their honest feedback on their learning experience.
-Communications and/or providers' marketing materials must not attempt to sway the opinion of students in any way.
-The following guidance on inappropriate influence should be adhered to.
+- 132. Providers should ensure that students give honest feedback on their learning experience.
+Communications and/or providers' marketing materials must not attempt to sway the opinion of students in any way. - 133.
+It is no longer a requirement for providers in England to promote the National Student Survey however, they can choose to do so if they wish.
+The guidance on inappropriate influence must be adhered to regardless if a provider chooses to promote the survey or not.